cynthia-okoduwa/DevOps-projects/Project21.md

 }
 ```
 5.The instance internal IP address will be used to advertise the API Server to members of the cluster.
 Retrieve the internal IP address for the current compute instance: `export INTERNAL_IP=$(curl -s http://169.254.169.254/latest/meta-data/local-ipv4)`
-6. Create the kube-apiserver.service systemd unit file: Read about each startup flag used in below systemd file from the documentation [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/)
+6. Create the kube-apiserver.service systemd unit file.
+Read about each startup flag used in below systemd file from the documentation [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/)
 ```
 cat <<EOF | sudo tee /etc/systemd/system/kube-apiserver.service
 [Unit]